Leash Training a Puppy: Top Tips for Stress-Free Walks

 • A standard 4-foot or 6-foot leash is ideal for training, providing enough length for exploration while maintaining control.

-A non-retractable leash strikes an optimal balance between freedom and control, which is key for effective training, especially when your dog decides to go in the opposite direction.
-By applying slight leash pressure, you can guide your dog back on track.
+A non-retractable leash strikes an optimal balance between freedom and control, which if you ask a professional trainer they will say it is key for effective training, especially when your dog decides to go in the opposite direction.
+By applying slight leash pressure, you can guide your dog to walk you back on track.

 Treats and Rewards